How to Attract and Market to Generation Z Customers

 Gen Z seeks validation of their decisions

-As digital natives, it’s not surprising Generation Z gather information on a product they’re interested in buying, especially when using their own money.
-In an April 2018 survey conducted by The Center for Generational Kinetics, roughly two-thirds of US Gen Z respondents said they will read at least three product reviews prior to making a first-time purchase.
+As digital natives, it’s not surprising Generation Z gather information on a product or event they’re interested in buying, especially when using their own money.
+In an April 2018 survey conducted by The Center for Generational Kinetics, roughly two-thirds of US Gen Z respondents said they will read at least three product reviews from multiple resources prior to making a first-time purchase.

 - 52% use Google for reviews